gumaerc-testorg/15.840-spring-2004/content/pages/syllabus.md

 Course Projects, Tasks, and Grading
 -----------------------------------

 The course is organized so that each class revolves around a case discussion and a theory discussion.
-Copies of the slides for the theory discussions will be available on the [lecture notes]({{< baseurl >}}/pages/lecture-notes) page.
+Copies of the slides for the theory discussions will be available on the {{% resource_link 7fa517e5-a3d9-8d75-03b8-577429bbc07c "lecture notes" %}} page.

 During the semester students are asked to: